pingcap/docs/br/backup-and-restore-azblob.md

 #### Back up

-When backing up data using an access key, you need to specify `account-name` and `access-tier`.
+When backing up data using an access key, you need to specify `account-name`, `account-key`, and `access-tier`.
 If `access-tier` is not set (the value is empty), the value is `Hot` by default.

 > **Note:**
 >
 > When using Azure Blob Storage as the external storage, you must set `send-credentials-to-tikv = true` (which is set by default).
 Otherwise, the backup task will fail.

-This section shows baking up data to `cool tier`, that is, the storage class of the uploaded object is `Cool`.
-You can specify `account-name` and `access-tier` in two ways:
+This section shows backing up data to `cool tier`, that is, the access tier of the uploaded object is `Cool`.
+You can specify `account-name`, `account-key`, and `access-tier` in two ways:

 - Write the parameters information in URL parameters: